 The great thing is that we don’t have to rely on fossils and interpretations of what these “dinosaurs” look like, we can actually keep them in our homes!!

 Uromastyx can make great pets for those fascinated by dinosaurs and for reptile keepers everywhere!

 Reptile Roommate is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.

-- Uromastyx Care and Setup Guide
+- Uromastyx Care Guide

 - Are Uromastyx Good Pets?

 - The Uromastyx’ Natural Habitat

 - Do Uromastyx Bite?
 Do Uromastyx Bites Hurt?

 - Are Uromastyx Smart?
 Can They Get to Recognize People?